EasyTier/easytier.github.io/en/guide/network/kcp-proxy.md

 # KCP Proxy

-EasyTier is a remote networking software that uses a TUN device to create a virtual network and transmits data between nodes via the UDP protocol.

 EasyTier typically uses the UDP protocol to transmit IP packets within the virtual network.
 However, some ISPs restrict UDP, which can lead to high packet loss and affect TCP performance within the virtual network.

 To address this issue, EasyTier provides a KCP proxy feature that can proxy TCP connections in the virtual network and convert them to KCP for transmission.
 Thanks to KCP's more aggressive retransmission mechanism, it effectively reduces packet loss and improves TCP transmission speeds within the virtual network.